 We will fund trees of appropriate species, size and numbers, of which up to 4 may be fruit trees (but no more than that) on semi-vigorous, vigorous and very vigorous rootstocks.
 If you wish to plant more than 4 fruit trees, please make a separate application for that part of the project to the Orchard Windfalls Fund.

-For reference, our Trees for Schools Fund 2017 Eligibility Criteria was:
+For quick reference, our Trees for Schools Fund 2018 Eligibility Criteria is: